trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 sudo apt install log2ram
 ```
 #
-<h1 align="center"><b><i>Turn Off Pi LED Lights</b></i> </h1>
+<h1 align="center"><b><i>Turn off Pi LED lights</b></i> </h1>

-I guess power to LEDs will impact unnecessary electricty and heat 🤷😅.
+I guess power to LEDs will impact unnecessary electricity and heat 🤷😅.
 No need for it anyways if just using it as a network server.
 Open cron file by entering in command line `crontab -e`, copy&paste job command line below at the bottom of cron file and save.

 Green
 ```